-Vittorio Morandi, Senior Scientist at IMM-CNR, graduated and obtained the PhD in Physics at University of Bologna in 2003.
+Vittorio Morandi, Research Director at IMM-CNR, graduated and obtained the PhD in Physics at University of Bologna in 2003.

 Since 2005 he has been supervisor of more than ten master degree students and five PhD students of University of Bologna, Parma and Roma “La Sapienza”, in physics, chemistry and electronic engineering.